playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ![NPM downloads for Emotion have dropped heavily from 2023 to 2025](./emotion_download_trends.png)

-Well, there's also a lot of downsides to CSS-in-JS libraries.
+Well, there are also a lot of downsides to CSS-in-JS libraries.
 Let's zoom out and evaluate each of the major concerns with traditional CSS-in-JS libraries:

 - Performance concerns
 - Issues in static apps

 ### Performance Concerns

 When building HTML files without JavaScript, you might have a `<style>` tag in your `<head>` element.
-This is the most ideal solution, because it enables the CSS to be parsed alongside your HTML.
+This is the most ideal solution because it enables the CSS to be parsed alongside your HTML.
 This simul-parsing allows your CSS to display at the same time as your HTML, just like you'd expect:

 ![Your markup layout has a <head> component with a <style> element inside.
 This leads to waterfall where: Your HTML is parsed, CSS in HTML <head> is detected, then the CSS is parsed, and finally the CSS & HTML are displayed](../../../../posts/why-is-css-in-js-slow/html_css_handling.png)